OmarMWarraich/CoinWallet/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the design team for the amazing design.
+I would like to thank the following.
-- Original design idea by Gregoire Vella on Behance.
+-  Gregoire Vella on Behance for the Original Design Idea.
 - Any body who shall read and review my code.
-- Last but not the Least, Student Success Team at Microverse.
+- Student Success Team at Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>